nudge-ai-agent/nudge-ai-agent.github.io/docs/user-guides/pricing-payment.md

 - **Monthly**: Perfect for testing and flexibility
 - **Annual**: Save 10% when you commit to crushing it for a year

-> **💰 Pro Tip**: Our annual Growth plan delivers an average 2,400% ROI based on email revenue generated across all merchants.
+> **💰 Pro Tip**: Our annual Pro plan delivers an average 2,400% ROI based on email revenue generated across all merchants.

 ## Smooth Plan Management